jsolve/sweetener/README.md

 Sweetener
 =========

 Sweetener is a project created by Jsolve group.
-It provides a set of classes to facilitate the work to the Java language.
+It provides a set of classes to facilitate the work with the Java language.

 Main categories:
 <ul>